-And if a logo of a company is unknown, then a buyer will first be wary of the product, no matter what excellent qualities it possesses.
-We should also mention the logo which serves as a powerful advertising but represents a product of dubious quality.
-Yes, of course, such a product will attract the buyer, but it will happen only as a one-time sell.
+And if the logo of a company is unknown, then a buyer will first be wary of the product, no matter what excellent qualities it possesses.
+We should also mention the logo which serves as powerful advertising but represents a product of dubious quality.
+Yes, of course, such a product will attract the buyer, but it will happen only as a one-time sale.

 Sometimes a text is enough

 Paul Rand created the world famous blue inscription on a yellow oval background as far back as the XX century, and this logo has been a famous IKEA logo since then.